-As a solution, we propose reliable prediction sets (RPS): the first efficient method for constructing prediction sets more reliable under data poisoning.
+As a solution, we propose reliable prediction sets (RPS): the first efficient method for constructing prediction sets more reliable under data poisoning where adversaries can modify, add and delete datapoints from training and calibration sets.
 Our approach consists of two key components (Figure 1): First (i), we introduce smoothed score functions that reliably aggregate predictions from classifiers trained on distinct partitions of the training data, improving reliability under training poisoning.
 Second (ii), we calibrate multiple prediction sets on disjoint subsets of the calibration data and construct a majority prediction set that includes classes only when a majority of the independent prediction sets agree, improving reliability under calibration poisoning.
-Using both strategies (i) and (ii), RPS effectively reduces the influence of datapoints during training and calibration.
+Using both strategies (i) and (ii), RPS effectively reduces the influence of individual datapoints during training and calibration.